Get 50% Discount Offer 26 Days

 2. Creating Multiple Directories

-You can create multiple directories in Linux simultaneously by listing their names separated by spaces.
+You can simultaneously create multiple directories in Linux by listing their names separated by spaces.
 For instance:

 mkdir dir1 dir2 dir3